Notice of Privacy Practices

 "THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY."

-If you have any questions regarding our confidentiality practices, please direct them to the privacy officer, Marguerite Whitford, Director, Student Health Services, through email at mwhitfordAT_mtsac.edu.
+if you have any questions regarding our confidentiality practices, please direct them to the privacy officer, Marguerite Whitford, Director, Student Health Services, through email at email@example.com.

-How we may use and disclose your Protected Health Information (PHI):
+How we may use and disclose your Protected Health Information: